KF-Art/icewm-personal-tunning/README.md

     RebootCommand="loginctl reboot"
     ShutdownCommand="loginctl poweroff"
     TerminalCommand=tilix
-    SuspendCommand="sudo zzz -z"
+    SuspendCommand="zzz -z"

 Shutdown and Reboot commands are not working yet, because by default are configured to work with SystemD; working on it.
 If you don't want to use XFCE's panel, set <code>ShowTaskBar</code> on <code>1</code>, and remove it from autostart.

 <H2>Add sudo exceptions</H2>
-<code>brillo</code> and <code>zzz</code> requires root privileges in order to edit the brightness and power status.
-To be able to use the related keybindings and startup commands, we have to add two exceptions to <code>sudoers</code> file.
+<code>brillo</code>requires root privileges in order to edit the brightness and power status.
+To be able to use the related keybindings and startup commands, we have to add one exception to <code>sudoers</code> file.

 	sudo visudo

 Now add this line at the end of the file (change <code>yourusername</code> for your user's name):

-	yourusername ALL= NOPASSWD: /usr/bin/zzz /usr/bin/brillo
+	yourusername ALL= NOPASSWD: /usr/bin/brillo

 After that, logout.
 Related keybindings and startup commands now should work.